Asian Chicken Noodle Salad

 The recipe says to blend all these ingredients together but I just whisked everything together in a bowl.
 If you want a smooth dressing then blend it obviously, but I don’t mind a few delicious mango and garlic chunks in my dish.
 Plus it’s a lot easier and quicker than busting out a blender.

 Other Salad Ingredients

-Besides the chicken and the dressing, you’ll just need snap peas, scallions, and udon noodles to finish off this salad.
+Besides the chicken and the dressing, you’ll just need green beans or snap peas, scallions, and udon noodles to finish off this salad.

 The recipe called for fresh Udon noodles but I wasn’t exactly clear on how to get a hold of those so I used some dried that I found.
 I thought they worked great.
 I’m sure fresh would be good also, but if you can’t find any don’t let that stop you from making this dish.

 You can do both of these things in the same large pot of salted water.
 Cook your peas first, then the noodles in the same water.